We asked the community what they thought about the proposed methods for an existing dog exercise area at Attadale Reserve to become fenced.

 - Fully fenced area within Attadale Reserve approx. 25,000sqm

-Direct emails will be sent to a random sample of Attadale residents and registered dog owners to ask for their feedback via a survey.
+Direct emails were sent to a random sample of Attadale residents and registered dog owners to ask for their feedback via a survey.

-On Melville Talks, the community can join a discussion on which option they prefer, if any.
+On Melville Talks, the community could join a discussion on which option they prefer, if any.

 The information gained from community engagement will determine levels of support for an existing dog exercise area at Attadale Reserve to become fenced and what the community preference is for they method of fencing.
 The information will be given to council to determine if the project will be approved as a new capital project request in 2020/2021.